 Snow College Visual Arts enjoys a long history of excellence in teaching as evidenced by successful articulation to senior institutions where students routinely excel and perform at the top tier of their class.
-Students who complete their first two years studying visual art and general education at Snow College prepare themselves to articulate into competitive BFA programs.
-Many of our graduates have successfully completed higher degrees and are now working in the creative industry, education, as studio artists, art therapists and many other fields within the vast visual arts discipline.
-Below is a brief list of possible career options in the visual arts.
+Students who complete their visual arts foundation, art history core, seminars, elective studio courses, and general education at Snow College prepare themselves to articulate into competitive BFA programs.
+Many of our graduates who have successfully completed advanced degrees are now working in the creative industry, education, as studio artists, and contribute in many other fields within the vast visual arts discipline.
+Below is a brief list of professions currently held by Snow College Visual Arts Alumni: